Israel Maimon: Public service career

 In June 2002, Maimon was appointed legal advisor to the Prime Minister's Office, headed by Ariel Sharon.
 Prior to taking office, however, he was appointed Cabinet Secretary.
 On January 4, 2006, Prime Minister Sharon suffered a stroke, and, in his capacity as Cabinet Secretary, Maimon determined the authority should be transferred to Acting Prime Minister Ehud Olmert.
 At Prime Minister Olmert's request, Maimon continued as Cabinet Secretary.
 His responsibilities included heading a committee that created a comprehensive plan, structure and recommendation for Israel's ‘Hasbara’ (public relations), a plan the government approved in full.
 As Cabinet Secretary, Maimon was part of a pivotal moment in Israel's history – the 2007 bombing of Syria's nuclear reactor.
 He was assigned to interface with the Prime Minister's Office, the Defense and Foreign Ministries, the IDF, the Mossad and other relevant agencies, to prepare a strategic communications plan.

-Additionally, Maimon served as chairman of the MASA project, aimed at bringing Jewish young people to Israel.
+Additionally, Maimon served as chairman of the MASA project, aimed at bringing young Jewish people to Israel.

 From 2007 to 2013, Maimon was a board member of the Diaspora Museum in Tel Aviv, serving as a member of the Finance Committee and chairman of the Establishment of the New Museum Committee.

 Board member of public companies

-In September 2014, Maimon became an external director at Cal-Israel Credit Cards, Ltd., a corporation providing all credit card activities, including granting private and commercial credit.
+In September 2014, Maimon became an external director at Israel Credit Cards, a corporation providing all credit card activities, including granting private and commercial credit.

 He became an external director at Fox-Wiesel, Ltd., in June 2009, a public company in the fashion and home-styling field.

 In September 2008, Maimon became a director for the Matzlawi Construction Company, Ltd., a public company in the real estate and construction field.

 Maimon is also an advisory board member of the Israeli fund, 2i-Dual Impact Ventures, a collaboration between DDR&D (Hebrew: MAFAT) and Altshuler-Shaham, a financial asset manager.